SATURDAY CLASSES Halifax Central Library BMO Room Spring Garden Rd.

 11 – 11:50 Ellen Gibling

-Ellen is based in Halifax.
-She holds an undergraduate degree in harp performance from McGill University, where she studied with Jennifer Swartz.
-As an orchestral harpist, she has performed with Symphony Nova Scotia and the World Youth Orchestra of Jeunesses Musicales, and has toured with the National Youth Orchestra of Canada.
-Ellen is currently part of classical the flute and harp duo Conundrum, environmental improvisation ensemble New Hermitage, and orchestral pop band The Heavy Blinkers.
+Ellen is based in Halifax and holds an undergraduate degree in harp performance from McGill University.
+As an orchestral harpist, she has performed with Symphony Nova Scotia, the World Youth Orchestra of Jeunesses Musicales, and has toured with the National Youth Orchestra of Canada.
+Ellen is currently part of the flute and harp duo, Conundrum, environmental improvisation ensemble New Hermitage, and orchestral pop band The Heavy Blinkers.

 Her Irish traditional duo with Erin Dempsey, Ragged Robin, released its

 debut album, Deep in the Tangled Wood, in 2016.
-Ellen is particularly drawn to Irish traditional music and chamber music,
+Ellen has a Master’s degree in

-12 – 1 OPEN HOUSE: the PUBLIC is invited to view and ask questions about the variety of harps in the Library BMO Room.
+12 Noon LUNCH and OPEN HOUSE: the PUBLIC is invited to visit and ask questions about the variety of harps in the Library BMO Room.
 Thinking of taking up the harp ?
-Here’s your chance to be up close and personal with the instrument.
-Your research starts here !
-Eastcoast Harpshop (Dusty Strings & Josephus) NovaHarps (Lyon & Healy & Salvi) (not available this time) With permission, you may test drive a harper’s instrument in the room.
+Here’s your chance to be up close and personal with a harp.

 1:50 – 2 Stretch & Tai Chi with Wendy